hidden-rad/Task1/README.md

 ## Data Format
 The data for Task 1 is provided in CSV format, containing relevant information for each case in a structured tabular form.
 Each row in the CSV file represents a single case, with the following columns:

+### Dataset Division
+The data is divided into Train and Test sets based on the diseases associated with each case and the frequency of those diseases.
+This division ensures a balanced representation of cases across the sets.
+Participants can choose to use the pre-divided Train and Test sets as provided, or they may combine the two sets and split the data according to their own criteria to suit their methodology or analysis goals.

 ### MIMIC Data part
 #### Dir:
 This directory path contains the MIMIC-CXR files.
 It includes the reports (text files) and images (DICOM files) corresponding to each case.
 Participants can use this path to access the relevant files for processing.<br>